paudiaz99/Z-Core/doc/Z_CORE_ARCHITECTURE.md

 ```

 > [!TIP]
 > The **synthesis-optimized version** is the default.
 It allows the synthesis tool to use DSP blocks on FPGAs or optimized multiplier cells on ASICs.
-The tree version is provided for educational purposes to understand the Patterson & Hennessy Figure 3.7 architecture.
+The tree version is provided for educational purposes to understand the Patterson & Hennessy fast multiplication architecture in the Computer Organization and Design book.

-#### 1.4.1.2 Signed Multiplication Approach

-Both implementations use the same area-efficient signed multiplication approach:

-1. **Input Conversion**: Convert signed operands to absolute values
-2. **Unsigned Multiplication**: Perform unsigned multiply
-3. **Sign Correction**: Negate result if exactly one operand was negative

 #### 1.4.1.3 Tree Implementation Details (Educational)

-The tree version follows Patterson & Hennessy Figure 3.7:
+The tree version follows Patterson & Hennessy Computer Organization and Design book Figure 3.7:
 - 32 partial products summed in a binary tree
 - 31 64-bit additions = 62 `adder_32b` instances
 - O(log₂n) = 5 tree levels for 32-bit operands